BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 ::: details ❌ EACCES: permission denied, mkdir", or any error where at "shims" there is a "mkdir" error

 The Discord installation has been corrupted.
 Try to reinstall Discord.
-If Discord fails to reinstall or you still run into this error then your best bet is [cleanly uninstalling Discord](https://discordtips.com/how-to-fully-uninstall-discord/) then installing it again.
+If Discord fails to reinstall, or you still run into this error then your best bet is [cleanly uninstalling Discord](https://discordtips.com/how-to-fully-uninstall-discord/) then installing it again.
 :::

 ::: details ❌ Cannot read property "hasOwnProperty" of undefined" error

 Fully close Discord.
 Fully deactivate any VPNs or firewalls.
-Make sure your installer is up to date.
+Make sure your installer is up-to-date.
 Then try again.
-If that still doesn't work, see the previous entry about cleanly removing and resinstalling Discord.
+If that still doesn't work, see the previous entry about cleanly removing and reinstalling Discord.
 :::